aman-at-github/computer-algebra-system/README.txt

   Differential Equations
   2D Matrices
-  Solving System of Consistent Overdetermined Linear-Equations

-Source Code has a wide array of useful functions on processing 3D-Vectors and Matrices.
+  Solving System of Consistent Overdetermined Linear-Equations Source Code has a wide array of useful functions on processing 3D-Vectors and Matrices.

+Source Code -
+  'Equationsimplifier2.java' contains Sorce-Code, and when executed runs Command-Line Algebraic-Expressions like MATLAB.

+Dependencies -
+  'gov.nist.math.jama-1.1.1.jar' is only used to solve Consistent System-Of-Linear-Equations and to calculate SVD of matrices.
+  'org.json-chargebee-1.0.jar' is used for JSON functionality.

+More Information :
+•	Capable of creating symbolic variables & algebraic-expressions from 'Text' and vice-versa.
+Allows manipulating them, perform algebraic-operations and programming on them.
+•	Can determine Derivatives of algebraic-expressions upto any given degree.
+•	Handles symbolic-variables in Scalars, Vectors & Matrices.
+•	Can give Symbolic-Solution to a system-of linear-equations.
+•	Includes a wide array of advanced operators such as Matrix-operators, Vector-operators, Trigonometric, Logarithmic & Exponential operators.
+•	Offers functionalities of Approximate-Equality, a very useful feature well integrated with other features.  (eg: '2.0004' is nearly-equal-to '2' as well as '1.9991').
+•	Gives numerical-solution for any consistent Over-Determined-System of Linear-Equations.
+(Another useful feature not offered by conventionally-available libraries to solve a System-of-Linear-Equations).

+RULES FOR COMMAND LINE  ALGEBRA :

 // Input Strings must not contain '\b' ie backspace characters